-- Add/Drop: A period of time when students can freely change the classes on their schedule to add courses that are still "open" and /or drop courses for which they are already registered. - Co-Requisite: A class that must be taken in the same semester as another related class. - Credit Load: The total amount of credits a student is registered for in a semester. - Degree Credits: Recognition for having taken a course that can be applied to completing a degree. - Double-Dipping/Overlaps: A class that could count toward more than one requirement.
+- Add/Drop: A period of time when students can freely change the classes on their schedule to add courses that are still "open" and/or drop courses for which they are already registered without a "W". - Co-requisite: A class that must be taken in the same semester as another related class.
+Note: this is different from a pre-requisite (see below). - Credit Load: The total amount of credits a student is registered for in a semester.
+Note: the maximum number of credits that can be taken per term depend on school of registration. - Degree Credits: Credits earned by taking a course that can be applied toward completion of a degree. - Double-Counting/Overlaps: A class that could count toward more than one requirement.
 Some majors and minors allow overlaps; others do not.
 Check with the specific department. - Enroll: To register for courses. - ID Card: This photo ID card serves as the primary form of identity verification throughout the university.
-It also provides access to many campus facilities. - Index #: A 5 digit number assigned to a specific section of a course that is used when registering for classes.
+It also provides access to many campus facilities.